stes/DeepLabCut/_sources/docs/standardDeepLabCut_UserGuide.md

 labeled data.
 The example project, named as Reaching-Mackenzie-2018-08-30 consists of a project configuration file with default parameters and 20 images, which are cropped around the region of interest as an example dataset.
 These images are extracted from a video, which was recorded in a study of skilled motor control in mice.
 Some example labels for these images are also provided.
-See more details [here]((https://github.com/DeepLabCut/DeepLabCut/blob/master/examples).
+See more details [here](https://github.com/DeepLabCut/DeepLabCut/blob/master/examples).

 ## 3D Toolbox

-Please find all the information on using the 3D toolbox of DeepLabCut (as of 2.0.7+) here: https://github.com/AlexEMG/DeepLabCut/blob/master/docs/Overviewof3D.md
+Please see [3D overview](3D-overview) for information on using the 3D toolbox of DeepLabCut (as of 2.0.7+).

 ## Other functions, some are yet-to-be-documented:

-We suggest you [check out these additional helper functions]((https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/HelperFunctions.md), that could be useful (they are all optional).
+We suggest you [check out these additional helper functions](helper-functions), that could be useful (they are all optional).